django-getpaid/django-plans/docs/source/taxation.rst

     :members:
     :undoc-members:

 Django-plans application is shipped with some default taxation policies.
-You can choose them via :ref:`settings-PLANS_TAXATION_POLICY` variable.
+You can choose them via :ref:`settings-TAXATION_POLICY` variable.

 ``EUTaxationPolicy``
 --------------------